 - Walnuts – completely optional, but if you love nuts in quick bread, then you will love this!

-- Streusel Topping – Cane Sugar (or white sugar), butter and cinnamon.
+- Sugar Topping – Cane Sugar (or white sugar), butter and cinnamon.

 Get the full recipe in the recipe card below.

-- In a one-cup liquid measuring cup, add 1-2 tablespoons lemon juice or vinegar, add milk to the 1-cup line, stir, and allow to sit and thicken for 5-10 minutes.
+- If you don’t have buttermilk at home, it’s easy to make in minutes!
+In a one-cup liquid measuring cup, add 2 tablespoons lemon juice or vinegar, add milk to the 1-cup line, stir, and allow to sit and thicken for 5-10 minutes.
 2 tablespoons will more mimic store-bought buttermilk in pH.

-Preheat the oven to 325° F (165° C) and spray with non-stick oil a loaf pan or bread pan and a mini loaf pan, or split into 4-5 mini loaf pans, typically about 4-inch loaf pan sized.
+Preheat the oven to 325° F (165° C) and spray with non-stick oil a regular loaf pan or a mini loaf pan, or split into 4-5 mini loaf pans, typically about a 4-inch loaf pan sized.
 I prefer to place a piece of parchment paper into the loaf pan for easier removal of the rhubarb bread.

-Step 1 – Prepare the Rhubarb Bread batter
+Step 1 – Prepare the Rhubarb Loaf batter

-In a large bowl or in the bowl of a stand mixer on low, mix brown sugar, oil, eggs and buttermilk, until smooth.
+In a large bowl or in the bowl of a stand mixer on low, mix brown sugar, oil, eggs, vanilla and buttermilk, until smooth.

-Fold in diced rhubarb and chopped walnuts if desired into the wet ingredients
+Fold in diced tart rhubarb and chopped walnuts if desired into the wet ingredients

 Pour into prepared pan or pans, about ⅔ full.